Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-This course is designed for students who have completed intermediate Japanese I or equivalent courses.
-The objectives of the course are to advance students' fluency as well as accuracy in speech and listening comprehension, to develop students' reading and writing skills, and to increase their understanding of modern Japanese culture through authentic materials.
-Students will develop the skills to use Japanese in both social and workplace situations.
+Designed for students who have completed Intermediate Japanese I or equivalent courses.
+Students will advance their fluency and accuracy in both speech and listening comprehension, develop reading and writing skills, and increase their understanding of modern Japanese culture through authentic materials.
+Students will develop the skills to use Japanese in both social and workplace situations

 JAPN 301